About Neng Now

 Since I started traveling in 2017, my facebook videos have received over 15 million views, and in August of 2020, I crowdfunded over $27,000 to produce my documentary, "Among Mountains," the first open-source documentary about the HMong of Laos.
 Through this presence, I have been able to give speeches at over 50 different schools, universities, and conferences since 2017.
 I am continuously working to create more content, documentaries, and art to showcase knowledge that needs to be shared, and in 2020, I was awarded a Fulbright Research Grant in Linguistics to study the HMong musical languages of Laos.
 Covid-willing, this will amount to research that produces a photo-book, another documentary, and perhaps graduate work in neurolinguistics...

-Besides all of that, I am an avid sailor, scuba diver, and rock-climber.
+Besides all of that, I am an avid sailor, scuba diver, and rock climber.
+I look forward to meeting you.

 A documentary on the Hmong of Laos.
 This footage was filmed during two separate trips to Laos in 2018 and 2019.
 With Covid-19 suspending all my travel plans in 2020, I started editing this documentary in the spring, and raised over $27,000 to support its production.

 Georgia's Telescope is the first book to explain the Bing Bang theory to preschoolers.
 I first thought of this idea as an undergraduate at Harvard during my junior year of college.
 It would take five more years, but when I moved to Monterey, California in 2016, I made Georgia's Telescope into reality by writing, illustrating, and crowdfunding it via Kickstarter, raising over $8,000 in June 2017 to facilitate printing, selling, and distributing the first printing of 500 books.
 I am currently working to find a traditional publisher for continued edition printings.